svonhauske/Interaction-Design-in-The-Wild/README.md

 Red Foxes are predators of small pray, these animals are high-strung and have quick reactions, which means that foxes have to stalk their prey quietly to be able to catch them.
 A fox's hearing is very sensitive to lower noises, frequencies that correspond to rustling and gnawing sounds of small animals.
 They are capable of locating sounds within inches of their exact location.

+### Types of Prey

+J. David Henry groups the types of animals Red Foxes eat, into 4 main groups:

+* Small Burrowing Animals: They flee down a burrow or dash under objects like rocks or fallen trees.
+* Lagomorphs: Includes rabbits and hares, who flee by running.
+* Arboreal Prey: Birds and tree squirrels.
+These animals have high visual acuity, they flee upwards, and they keep a watch for predators from high perches.
+* Insects: Crickets, grasshoppers, and beetles.
+Sometimes flies and moths.

+The techniques that foxes use to hunts these types of prey is also different, each one unique to the circumstances.

+### Insects:
+Hunting insects is something that foxes do more casually.
+Insects have weak escape behaviors, and they only provide the fox with a small amount of food.
+Usually, foxes are doing something else, and they hear an insect, and they simply walk over and bite down.
+When insects hop or fly away, they use their muzzle to poke around, or they do something called foot stamping.
+The foot stomping causes insects to move, and then the fox is able to locate them by the sound of rustling or movement.

+### Small Burrowing Animals:
+A fox must approach these animals without making a sound.
+A cracking twig will cause the prey to stand completely still, making it hard for foxes to find them, or they will flee down a burrow.
+The hunt for these prey begins when a fox hears them and goes into mousing position.
+Mousing position is when a fox lifts its head and neck high and stares intently.
+They can try to locate the prey by scent, but more commonly, they tilt their heads trying to pinpoint their location by sound.
+If this doesn't work, they'll stalk their prey.
+They lower their head, crouch down slightly.
+To avoid making sounds, they place their forefoot down lightly and bring it back up to choose again, and then they place their back feet exactly where the front feet were.
+Once the prey was located, they go into mousing position to accurately pinpoint the location, they crouch deeply and lunges, arching through the air.
+At the end of the lunge, the fox tries to pin down its prey.

+### Arboreal Prey:

+### Lagomorphs: